lukac-k/lukac-k/README.md

 - ⚡ Fun fact: ...
 -->

-I am currently working on a frontend for a chinese checkers game with Angular and RxJS.
-Check it out here: [AlphaCC](https://github.com/mightypirate1/AlphaCC)!
+I am currently working on a frontend for a chinese checkers game using Angular and RxJS.
+Check it out!
+[AlphaCC](https://github.com/mightypirate1/AlphaCC)